-CSA 26 was originally established in 1991 at the request of property owners in the Rancho San Diego community.
-In Fiscal Year 2006-07, the District was established to provide a source of funding for the maintenance of an enhanced level of park facilities within the boundaries of CSA 26, which was higher, and "over and above" the level of service provided within other unincorporated areas of the County.
-The
+The District was originally established to provide a source of funding for the maintenance of an enhanced level of park facilities within the boundaries of the District (in support of Jess Martin Park).
+These enhancements were higher, and "over and above" what was provided within other unincorporated areas of the County.

-The level of park and other recreational facilities within the District is significantly higher than that provided within other unincorporated areas of the County.
+The level of park and other recreational facilities within the District is still significantly higher than what is provided within other unincorporated areas of the County.
 Those improvements provide a special benefit to all parcels of land located within the boundaries of the District and are considered to be district-wide benefits, and the costs associated with those improvements are assessed to all assessable parcels located within the boundaries of the District.